The Kraken's Lair: A JavaScript Closure Blog

 myNewFunction(); // 2

-In the above program, we are also incrementing the counter variable but we are returning the incrementCounter function from outer function instead of calling it.
+In the above program, we are also incrementing the counter

 Now, let's keep some points in mind:

-• When function A gets returned from function B as a value, there is no relationship between A and B.
+When function A gets returned from function B as a value, there is no relationship between A and B.

-• When we invoke a function, this function is pushed onto the call stack and a brand new execution context is created with its local memory.
+When we invoke a function, this function is pushed onto the call stack and a brand new execution context is created with its local memory.

-• Local memory gets destroyed when the execution is finished and we cannot access it again.
+Local memory gets destroyed when the execution is finished and we cannot access it again.

 Now, this is where the concept of Closure comes in!

-In the next line, we are invoking myNewFunction.
+In the next line, we are invoking myNewFunction

-The counter variable is missing from both the local and global memory.
+variable is missing from both the local and global memory.
 So, we should get some kind of error in our terminal.
 But wait, it's still working and we are still getting output in our web console.

-This is because when we returned incrementCounter function from outer function, we got more than the function definition.
+function, we got more than the function definition.
 It took all its surrounding data present in its local memory and ships it.

 This additional data is present in something we are going to call a "Backpack".
 So, now we have a function definition and also the associated local memory.

 But how the function grabs the surrounding data and get it in the bag and ship with it?
-JavaScript gets a hidden property that links to where all this surrounding data is stored, this property is called [[scope]] .
+JavaScript gets a hidden property that links to where all this surrounding data is stored, this property is called [[scope]]

 We cannot access this hidden property.
 The only way to access this data is to run this function, look for something that is not in its local memory then look for it in this hidden data block.

-myNewFunction can access counter variable present in the backpack.
+variable present in the backpack.
 The data present in the backpack is persistent.
 This is how memory-retaining functions can be built.

 Closure Technical Definition